 Final Expedition - Outward Bound believes that an appropriate amount of independence is a powerful educational tool.
 In order to deliver that benefit, our Instructors gradually transfer leadership responsibilities to the participants culminating with a "Final Expedition."
-Near the end of course, if your group has demonstrated the necessary leadership, team problem-solving and backcountry living skills, you may be given the opportunity to travel without your Instructors immediately present.
+Near the end of course, if your group has demonstrated the necessary leadership, team problem-solving and backcountry living skills, you may be given the opportunity to travel with more independence, or participate in another kind of culminating challenge as a group.
 This is your opportunity to demonstrate the skills you have acquired in the previous week.
 Outcomes are: working together, problem-solving and experiencing one final experience on course together as a team.